1975 Indianapolis 500: Race schedule

 A year earlier (1974), the race was held in the wake of the energy crisis.
-USAC cut out a week of practice, and trimmed time trials from four days to two days, in order to reduce energy consumption.
-These changes were well received by competitors and fans, and USAC decided to make the reduction of practice time permanent; however, time trials were restored back to four days for 1975 and beyond.
+USAC cut out a week of practice, and trimmed time trials from four days down to two days, in order to reduce energy consumption.
+These changes were well received by competitors and fans, and USAC decided to make most of the schedule changes permanent.
+However, time trials were restored back to four days for 1975 and beyond.
+In addition, the opening day of practice was pushed back 48 hours to Saturday (in 1974 Opening Day was not until Monday); although rain would wash out Saturday and cars would not take to the track until Sunday.
+This basic schedule would remain in place through 1997.

 Time trials

-For the second year in a row, turbocharger "boost" levels were set at 80 inHG maximum.
-Once again, top speeds would be in the low to mid-190 mph range, and would not challenge the track record.
+For the second year in a row, pop-off valves were required during time trials.
+Turbocharger "boost" levels were set at 80 inHG maximum.
+Top speeds would be in the low to mid-190 mph range, and would not challenge the existing track record.

 On Thursday May 8, Gordon Johncock showed himself as a favorite for the pole, completing a practice lap at 195.228 mph.
 Johncock consistently led the speed charts on four of the practice days.
 A. J. Foyt was close behind, topping the speed chart twice.